Semigroups of isometries of the hyperbolic plane: Exceptional semigroups

 Theorem~\ref{jjr} concludes that $S\setminus\{I\}$ is a semigroup that is semidiscrete and inverse free.
-As a consequence, $S$ is semidiscrete, but of course it is not inverse free if it happens to contain the identity transformation.
+As a consequence, $S$ is semidiscrete, but of course it is not inverse free if it happens to contain the identity map.

 The next theorem considers those finitely-generated semidiscrete semigroups in $\mathcal{M}(J)$ whose group parts are nontrivial discrete subgroups of $\mathcal{M}_0(J)$.
 Before the theorem, we need a lemma about generating sets.